silasejohn/escapecs-remote-spaceship-website-control/README.md

 ## TODO
 - [x] expose the current state of the index.html such that control ui can auto display it as it changes (enables multi-device control)
 - [x] make the actual 2 website links output when running `node server.js`
-- [ ] host the actual control website for easy access
+- [ ] small error with fact checking coordinate inputs
 - [ ] dockerize the requirements